Testwell CMT++

 - Calculating Maintainability Index (MI).

-- MI is a single number value (or index), which
+- MI is a single number value (or index),

-expresses the relative maintainability of the code
+which expresses the relative maintainability of the code

-- MI is derived with an arithmetic formulae from the
+- MI is derived with an arithmetic

-- The used formulae is widely accepted at the
+- The used formulae is widely accepted at

 - Extremely fast processing